-In accordance with these state regulations, Map Academy must ask each student to complete a form stating their understanding of these rights and to make some choices about exercising them.
+In accordance with Massachusetts laws and regulations, Map Academy must ask each student to complete a form stating their understanding of these rights and to make some choices about exercising them.
 You will be asked to complete the form when you turn 18 years old.